cyberutopian/MirrorQL/README.md

 # MirrorQL
-MirrorQL is a powreful static analysis engine developed by Datalog.
+MirrorQL is a powerful static analysis engine developed by Datalog.
 It includes standard libraries for multiple languages and an reasoning engine.